BPSTechServices/PrivacyPDX.github.io/docs/index.md

+## Welcome to the Portland Privacy toolkit

+This toolkit is intended to be for the City of Portland bureaus and offices use.
+Learn more about this initiative, including policies, news and other digital justices efforts, in the [Smart City PDX website] (https://smartcitypdx.com/privacy).

-## This file needs to be updated to represent the proper Jekyll update
+### This file needs to be updated to represent the proper Jekyll update

 ### Markdown